wkolowski/Type-Theory-Wishlist/README.md

 Again, the desugaring looks pretty easy to grasp. `BHeapX` and `OKX` are defined by induction-induction, which is perfectly legal, even though there isn't a lot of induction going on and we could have used ordinary inductive families.
 Finally, we define `BHeap` by tying the knot and implement `OK` as a wrapper around `OKX`.

 From this example it is obvious that there really isn't any coinduction-coinduction going on - it depicts only coinduction-induction, and the "induction" part isn't really that much inductive, as its only one layer deep.
 But contrary to what was the case for "coinduction-recursion", I don't see why the inductive part of a coinductive-inductive definition couldn't be truly inductive.
 Maybe we should look for a better example.
 Also, coinduction-coinduction still seems possible, at least when both types are positive coinductives.

+Papers:
+- None

+**Status: very speculative.**

+TODO:
+- Search for papers.
+- Find a good example of coinduction-coinduction.

 ## Mixed Inductive and Coinductive Types <a id="mixed-inductive-coinductive"></a> [↩](#toc)